camenduru/DiffusionAwards/README.md

 ## 🥳 Motivation
 In the stable diffusion community, open-source models and project creators provide us with many useful and innovative tools.
 Perhaps with the Stable Diffusion Awards, we can express our gratitude.

-## 🏆 The Model Awards (The Project Awards will be announced after The Model Awards)
+## 🏆 The Model Awards
+The Project Awards will be announced after The Model Awards.

 ### 📕 Rules & Eligibility
 - Your model has to be an open source license and open to the public.